denestoth/BriDGette/README.md

-# bdcg
+# BriDGette

+BriDGette - Basic Deck ard Game

-bdcg (Basic Deck Card Game) requires java 11, maven and was made with spring boot
+requires java 11, maven and was made with spring boot

 to start it run "mvn spring-boot:run" in application root directory